odino/nikki/README.md

 Nikki should work on all modern browser but, to be sure, *just use chrome man* :)

+Jokes apart, bear in mind that this started as an idea a very long time ago but got concrete in a weekend, so it's  still experimental: try playing with it, report bugs if you find any and I'll be very happy to add stuff on nikki.

 By the way, I'm [quite sure](https://github.com/odino/nikki/blob/40103e48439f763697f3227289d1a73735ea815a/server/socket.js#L45) that this thing doesn't work on windows -- maybe if it gets some love we'll add support as it's a matter of